 This TV is relatively thin overall.
 The upper half is really thin, while the bottom half is thicker as it houses the electronics.
 It won't stick out much if you wall-mount it.

-The TCL 8 Series 2019 has an outstanding contrast ratio, so blacks look deep in a dark room.
-When local dimming is enabled, this TV delivers the deepest blacks we've measured up until now on an LED TV.
+The TCL 8 Series has an outstanding contrast ratio, so blacks look deep in a dark room.
+When local dimming is enabled, this TV delivers the deepest blacks we've measured so far on an LED TV.

-This TV has decent overall local dimming.
-The backlight consists of a large array of Mini-LEDs that create a large number of local dimming zones.
+This TV has okay local dimming.
+The backlight consists of a large array of Mini LEDs that create a large number of local dimming zones.
 This is good, as it allows the TV to minimize blooming around bright objects.
 At the same time, due to the large number of zones, it's very noticeable when they turn on and off, and this creates a checkered/golfball effect.
 To activate local dimming, you must set the Local Contrast setting to 'High' as the 'Medium' or 'Low' settings didn't seem to do much on our unit in real content.

 Finally, the zone transitions can be distracting, depending on the scene.
 At about 1:06 of the above video, the small ball almost disappears as the slow zone transitions can't keep up with the speed of the fast-moving object.
 Another example where the transitions and the golfball effect is more visible is in this Earth video from space, shown here.

-The 8 Series 2019 has excellent SDR peak brightness.
+The TCL 8 Series has outstanding SDR peak brightness.
 The TV is suitable for very bright rooms as it can fight glare with ease.

 We measured the peak brightness after calibration, with the 'Brighter' backlight setting, with the Backlight slider set to '100' (max) in the 'Movie' Picture Mode and the 'Warm' Color Temperature, as these are the most accurate settings.
 These are also the settings that deliver the highest peak brightness.

-Excellent peak brightness in HDR for our 65Q825.
-The TV delivers HDR content with very bright highlights.
+This TV has exceptionally high peak brightness in HDR, delivering HDR content with very bright highlights.

-We measured the peak brightness in HDR before calibration, with the 'Brighter' backlight setting, with the 'Dark HDR' Picture Mode.
+We measured the peak brightness in HDR before calibration, with the 'Brighter' backlight setting, and the 'Dark HDR' Picture Mode.
 These are the most accurate and the brightest settings.

-Our TCL 65Q825 has a decent overall gray uniformity.
-Unfortunately, there's noticeable dirty screen effect both in bright and in dark scenes.
+Our TCL 8 Series has okay gray uniformity.
+Unfortunately, there's some noticeable dirty screen effect both in bright and in dark scenes.
 Furthermore, the overall uniformity in the darker scenes is one of the worst we've encountered so far.
-Gray uniformity is unit-specific and the performance of our unit might not be the same as the performance of yours.
+Note that gray uniformity can vary between units.

-The TCL 8 Series 2019 has impressive reflection handling.
-The TV has a semi-gloss filter that diminishes reflections and makes them less distracting.
+The TCL 8 Series has good reflection handling.
+The TV has a semi-gloss finish that diminishes reflections and makes them less distracting.
 If you place this TV in a bright room, you shouldn't have issues, thanks to its excellent peak brightness.

-The TCL 8 Series 2019 has outstanding accuracy after calibration.
+The TCL 8 Series has outstanding accuracy after calibration.
 Any remaining inaccuracies require the use of a colorimeter to spot, and the gamma follows the target flawlessly.
 To achieve these results, we calibrated with Gamma set to '2.0', but we continue to recommend setting Gamma to '2.2' as this is the manufacturer's recommendation.